-Symbol Meaning Description Caution should be exercised related to the information listed in the user manual.
-Not following this information or instructions may lead to injury and/or damage to the product.
-(1) Important The information associated with this symbol requires special attention.
-Information The information associated with symbol refers to a general remark or a reference to other documentation. % Instruction This symbol refers to one or more user instructions that must be followed as is documented in the user manual.
+Symbol Meaning Description Listed Caution should be exercised related to the information list the user manual.
+Not following this information or instruction lead to injury and/or damage to the product.
+Important The information associated with this symbol requires special attention.
+Information The information associated with symbol refers to a general remark or a reference to other documentation. \$ Instruction This symbol refers to one or more user instructions that must be followed as is documented in the user manual.
 6 Recycling Specific parts of the Product can be re-used.